dk-fern/flaskWebApp-with-docker/Project Guide/1_Flask.md

 ![image](https://github.com/dk-fern/flaskWebApp-with-docker/assets/110493897/bd3caee9-4f53-4550-9430-8471b8986435)

 ### Run the application
-In your terminal ("Terminal" > "New Terminal") type the command ```python app.py```.
+In your terminal (Navigate to: "Terminal" > "New Terminal" if it's not already open) type the command ```python app.py```.
 If you've never worked with python before, then congrats!
 You just ran your first python application.

 Open a web browser and navigate to ***"localhost:8080"***.
 You should see this: